api3dao/vitepress-docs/docs/guides/airnode/deploy-airnode/deploy-aws/index.md

 :::

-There are three values `config.json` extracts from `secrets.env` as shown below.
+There are two values `config.json` extracts from `secrets.env` as shown below.
 Add values for each.

 - `CHAIN_PROVIDER_URL`: A blockchain provider url from a provider such as